 Royal Gorge Bridge & Park

-Colorado Springs is about an hour’s drive south of Denver, and offers a great base camp for more Colorado adventures!
-Visit Garden of the Gods or The Broadmoor Seven Falls, or take a scenic drive up nearby Pikes Peak.
+Colorado Springs is about an hour’s drive south of Denver, and this travel destination offers a great base camp for more Colorado adventures!

 🚗 Getting There: If you’re headed to Glenwood from the Denver area, be aware that the status of I-70 could make or break your trip.
 Be sure to check traffic reports before you start the drive!